serinaf127/Vwesion-Control/CODE-OF-CONDUCT.md

 Cite the source of anything you post or upload, if it isn't your own original content.
 Be honest about your sources.
 Keep it clean.
 No profanity, obscenity, insulting or bigoted comments please.
 Search to see if a question you'd like answered has already been posted by somebody else.
 Posting the same question repeatedly and starting multiple threads on the same subject can be confusing.
 Report any kind of abuse you find in the community.
-You will find "Report abuse" links in every post and in every profile.
+You will find "Report abuse" links in every post and in every profile.Diversity, equity, and inclusion are important to our project.
+We think that everyone has something to offer and that our community benefits from embracing our diversity and working together toward a common goal.

 Please don't: